TrevorSLong/Windows-Tools/README.md

 # Windows-Tools:
 This repository contains batch files used to automate computer cleanup using built in Windows utilities.
 Made for Windows 10, will also probably work on Windows 8, 8.1, and 11.
+All scripts **Must be run as Administrator**.
+If you need help running these scripts scroll down to the directions.

 # Scripts:
 ### Cleanup-Script